andrewheberle/serverless-ssh-ca/README.md

 ssh-keygen -t ecdsa -b 256 -f path/to/ca_key
 ```

-Other key types and sizes apart from ECDSA should work fine but are untested.
+At this time only ECDSA and ED25519 key types are supported for the CA,
+however RSA, ECDSA and ED25519 keys are supported for users and hosts.

 3. Generate the Worker types for your deployment: